DarkGhostHunter/OpenWRT-NSS-Full/README.md

 > [!WARNING]
 >
 > This build **tries** to save your device default configuration, but anyway, **save it before you flash** and then restore it.
 Some services will be disabled to avoid misconfiguration, and you will need to enable them again in `System → Startup`.
+Essentially, if `/etc/config/system` and `/etc/config/wireless` exist, these will be kept.

 ## Highlights:

 * **Performance**
     * **NSS enabled:** Offloads network to custom hardware, less CPU usage.
     * **[CPU Pining](files/etc/init.d/smp_affinity):** CPU0 for generic tasks.
 Ethernet & Crypto on CPU1.
 WiFi on CPU2.
-NSS Queue in CPU3.
+NSS Queue in CPU3 (or CPU1+CPU3 for heavy networks).
     * **Kernel tweaks:** Specific for Cortex-A53 arch.
 NEON (SIMD) enabled.
 CRC32, Crypto (AES/SHA1/SHA2) hardware accelerated.
     * **ZRAM 512MB:** Swap on compressed RAM with ZSTD compression to minimize flash wear on high memory pressure (like for huge Adblock lists).